demiculus/demiculus.github.io/about.md

 ### Social Media

-- [Fabulous Sharings](https://www.facebook.com/Fabulous.Sharings): Meme page I created in the Spring of 2011.
+- [Fabulous Sharings 180k likes](https://www.facebook.com/Fabulous.Sharings): Meme page I created in the Spring of 2011.
 I shared the memes I liked for the first 6 months. when school started I recruited moderators to run it.
-- [Meme Cavern](https://www.facebook.com/groups/theexecutivememers): Facebook meme group I created in the Summer of 2017.
+- [Meme Cavern 40k members](https://www.facebook.com/groups/theexecutivememers): Facebook meme group I created in the Summer of 2017.
 I social engineered a hack resulting in 40k+ memeber group.
 I've recruited moderators to run & clean up the group.
-- [Amoveo Twitter](https://twitter.com/Amoveox): The twitter account for Amoveo cryptocurrency.
+- [Amoveo Twitter 500 followers](https://twitter.com/Amoveox): The twitter account for Amoveo cryptocurrency.
 I post about anything related to Amoveo.

 ### Games I've Played Longer Than I should Have